ArchimedesPi/mordor/docs/usage.md

 #####		|______ + `sauron:<packagename>` Get <packagename> from Sauron<br/>
 #####		|______ + `balrog:<url>@<packagename>` Get <packagename> from git repo <url><br/>
 ###	+ The rest of the arguments are passed to the Orcfile<br/>

-# *Run it in the same directory each time if you want script caching!!!*

-##   That's all,
-#	ArchimedesPi